yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apigw_relnotes/_index.md

 Email <support@axway.com> or visit Axway Support at <https://support.axway.com>.

-See for the information that you should be prepared to provide when you contact Axway Support.
+See [Get help with API Gateway](/docs/apim_administration/apigtw_admin/trblshoot_get_help/) for the information that you should be prepared to provide when you contact Axway Support.